-What would it look like if you took a city of a couple million people and dropped it at the foot of a volcano on the edge of the Altiplano and the Andes mountains?
+Looking for a guide to the best photo spots in La Paz, Bolivia?
+This is one of the most unique cities in the world.
+So let’s start exploring… What would it look like if you took an urban area of a couple million people and dropped it at the foot of a volcano on the edge of the Altiplano and the Andes mountains?
 How would you get around such a city?
 And where would a city like that get its drinking water?

 With an average elevation of around 4,000 meters (13,000 ft), La Paz finds its own answers to these questions.
-The capital of Bolivia, the city is overwhelming, breathtaking and unique.
+The capital of Bolivia, the city is overwhelming and breathtaking.

 To see all the essentials and the best of the city, you’ll want to plan for at least four nights, with three full days.
 If you want to include some of the other activities outside of the city, give it five to seven days.
 To give you a benchmark, I spent six nights in and around La Paz.